During 2014 a contact with W3IZ is worth 50 points in the ARRL Centennial QSO Party.

 Paper QSL cards are costly.
 Exchanging paper cards devours time, money and energy however some people collect them as a hobby.
 I do not.
 Once in a while I am forced to send for a paper QSL but once it has been turned in for an award I throw it in the trash.
 Such a waste.

-If you really want or need a paper card for your collection I will send you a paper QSL card.
+If you really want or need a paper card for your collection I will send you a paper QSL card if you include a self addressed stamped envelope (USA) or $1 (DX).

 Anything received without return postage is discarded.
 Please, save yourself the time and trouble and use Logbook of The world.